aiven/aiven-docs/docs/products/kafka/concepts/acl.md

 You can define four types of permission for a particular topic or topic pattern.
-Note each permission is called differently in the Console when creating them (e.g. Consume) and in the ACL entries list:
+Note each permission is called differently in the Console when creating them (for example, Consume) and in the ACL entries list:

 -   Admin / `admin`
 -   Consume and Produce / `readwrite`